nathanjhood/UBento/README.md

     sudo snap list

 No default snaps (cool!), but all the "/snapd" folder locations should be appended to the $PATH variable - make sure to check /etc/profile and the troubleshooting tips below :)

+To get back to the MS Store version from here, you can

+    sudo snap install ubuntu-desktop-installer --classic
+    sudo wsl-setup

+Test docker interoperability; (IMPORTANT - do not run this step until AFTER creating your user with UID 1000, otherwise Docker tries to steal this UID!);

+    # make sure the UBento option is checked in Windows Docker Desktop's settings > resources for this to work :)

+    docker run hello-world
+    docker run -it ubuntu bash

+We can set Linux-side aliases to our Windows executables in /etc/ubento_helpers.sh like this;

+    alias wsl='/mnt/c/Windows/wsl.exe'

+    wsl --list --verbose

+    alias notepad='/mnt/c/Windows/notepad.exe'

+    notepad

+Don't forget to test out VSCode with the Remote Development extension, of course...
+Just make sure that you DON'T have VSCode installed on the Linux side;

+    cd $HOME
+    code .

+    # Will run an installation step for 'vscode-server-remote' on first run....
+    # Also check the 'extensions' tab for many WSL-based versions of your favourite extensions :)

+# [Configuring encrypted X-Server sessions]

+(tbc)

 # [TROUBLESHOOTING]